-Distribution: Distributed widely throughout Washington; British Columbia to Baja California, east to Montana and Arizona.
+Distribution: Distributed widely throughout Washington; British Columbia to Baja California, east to the Rocky Mountains.

 Habitat: Moist meadows, sandy riverbanks and drier hillsides, coastal to mid-elevations in the mountains.